gtk-rs/lgpl-docs/gtk/vendor.md

-If you are using the theming layer standalone, you will need to set a widget path and a screen yourself to the created style context through `StyleContextExt::set_path` and `StyleContextExt::set_screen`, as well as updating the context yourself using `StyleContextExt::invalidate` whenever any of the conditions change, such as a change in the `Settings:gtk-theme-name` setting or a hierarchy change in the rendered widget.
+If you are using the theming layer standalone, you will need to set a widget path and a screen yourself to the created style context through `StyleContextExt::set_path` and possibly `StyleContextExt::set_screen`.
 See the “Foreign drawing“ example in gtk3-demo.

 # Style Classes # {`gtkstylecontext`-classes}